 This map is an essential reference for anyone who needs to understand Canada’s time zones.
 It provides detailed information on the country’s six time zones, as legislated and observed.
 The map also includes internationally recognized names and designators for each time zone, making coordinating activities across borders and time zones easy.

 Canada spans a vast territory, covering over 9.9 million square kilometers, and its time zones reflect the country’s unique geography and history.
 The Eastern time zone, for example, is used in provinces such as Quebec and Ontario, while the Pacific time zone is used in British Columbia and the Yukon.
-Understanding these time zones is essential for coordinating activities such as travel, business, and communication, both within the country and with international partners.
+Understanding these time zones is essential for coordinating travel, business, and communication activities within the country and with international partners.

 In addition to being an important reference tool, this map has a wide range of practical applications.
 Businesses can use it to schedule meetings and appointments, travelers to plan their itineraries, and international organizations to coordinate activities across different time zones.
 Scientists and researchers can also use it to ensure accurate timing for experiments and observations.